Robert Tear

-Robert Tear (pronounced to rhyme with "beer"), CBE (8 March 1939 – 29 March 2011) was a Welsh tenor singer, teacher and conductor.
+Robert Tear, CBE (8 March 1939 – 29 March 2011) was a Welsh tenor singer, teacher and conductor.
 He first became known singing in the operas of Benjamin Britten in the mid-1960s.
 From the 1970s until his retirement in 1999 his main operatic base was the Royal Opera House, Covent Garden; he appeared with other opera companies in the UK, mainland Europe, the US and Australia.
 Generally avoiding the Italian repertoire, which did not suit his voice, Tear became known in leading and character roles in German, British and Russian operas.

 Tear's concert repertoire was wide, extending from music from the 17th century to contemporary works by Britten, Tippett and others.
 He conducted for some years from the mid-1980s, but found himself temperamentally unsuited to it.
 As a teacher at the Royal Academy of Music he was happier, and was well regarded by colleagues and pupils.